Bird Definition Bird Definition 1

 They are best friends forever for a reason.
 They are birds of a feather.

-It is time to check how you got the sense of the word “bird” with our quick and fun activities!
+It is time to check how you got the sense of the term “bird” with our quick and fun activities!
 Check the exercises below.

 Type 1: True/false statements: